Can You Over Fertilize Citrus Trees? Everything You Need To Know

 A technique known as “leaching” can eliminate excess salt and nutrients.
 Leaching refers to the nutrient movement through soil by watering.

-This method can help wash the excessive nutrients out, allowing your lemon tree to start to recover their healing.
+This method can help wash the excessive nutrients out, allowing your lemon tree to start to recover.

 Use distilled water